tichaelmurvey/greater-canberra/src/pages/blog/canberras-planning-rules-are-blocking-climate-action-the-latest-ipcc-report-shows-why.md

 ---
 The Intergovernmental Panel on Climate Change's (IPCC) [recent Working Group III report](https://www.ipcc.ch/report/sixth-assessment-report-working-group-3/) on climate mitigation makes for sobering reading.
 Under current policy settings, the world is on track for global heating of 3.2 °C by 2100.
 If we as Canberrans are serious about doing our bit for the climate, we need to act fast.

 Nonetheless, there are some positives.
 For the first time, the report also provides an array of evidence of the power of local policymakers to make deep cuts to our emissions by enabling more sustainable urban design.
-As ACT policymakers consider reforms to the ACT's planning legislation this year, here's three findings from they need to keep in mind.
+As ACT policymakers consider reforms to the ACT's planning rules this year, here's three findings from they need to keep in mind.

 ### 1. Urbanisation is an opportunity, not a threat

-Many people see dense cities, along with their many busses, footpaths, and apartment buildings as anathema to climate action.
-However, as the latest IPCC report makes clear, while emissions from cities are increasing, continued urbanisation still represents a key opportunity to decrease emissions:
+Some people see dense cities, along with their many busses, footpaths, and apartment buildings as anathema to climate action.
+However, as the latest IPCC report makes clear, while emissions from cities are increasing, continued urbanisation still represents an important opportunity to decrease emissions:

 *The growing concentration of people and activities is an opportunity to increase resource efficiency and decarbonize at scale...For most regions, per capita urban emissions are lower than per capita national emissions.* (Chapter 8 Executive Summary)